Thomas Yale (chancellor): Judge

-On 7 July 1564 he was instituted to the Prebend of Vaynoll in the Diocese of St Asaph.
+On July 7, 1564, Yale was instituted to the Prebend of Vaynoll in the Diocese of St Asaph.
 In 1566 he was one of the Masters in Ordinary of the Court of Chancery, and was placed on a commission to visit the Diocese of Bangor with Robert Weston, David Lewis, and Sir Ambrose Cave, Chancellor of the Duchy of Lancaster.
-In 1567 he was appointed Dean of the Arches, a post which he resigned in 1573.
+In 1567 he was appointed Dean of the Arches, becoming the judge who presides over the Arches Court, a post which he resigned in 1573.
+His replacement was Bartholomew Clerke, tutor of the young Earl of Oxford.
+When Queen Elizabeth made Richard Rogers the new Bishop Suffragan of Dover in 1569, Matthew Parker consecrated him with episcopal insignia at Lambeth Palace, with the assistance of the Bishop of London, Edmund Grindal.
+Yale and William Drury, England's two leading ecclesiastical lawyers, William King, one of the Queen's chaplains, and Gabriel Goodman, Dean of St Paul's Cathedral and Lord Cecil's chaplain, were present at the event.
+Drury was later sent as an Ambassador on behalf of Queen Elizabeth to meet the Regent of Scotland, James Douglas, 4th Earl of Morton, representing Mary, Queen of Scots for talks.

 In 1570, Yale seems to have established an exclusive claim to the right to dispense and license in marriage matters, a function he delegated in 1573 to his commissary general.
 He was also one of the Commissioners, along with Attorney-General Gilbert Gerard and William Drury, for the visitation of the church and Diocese of Norwich.
-By a patent confirmed on 15 July 1571 he was constituted Joint-Keeper of the Prerogative court.
+By a patent confirmed on July 15, 1571, he was constituted Joint-Keeper of the Prerogative court, representing the Sovereign's discretionary powers, privileges, and legal immunities.
+When Master of that court, he is recorded proving the will of Sir Walter Cope's family, patron of Cuthbert Burbage, the builder of the Globe Theatre, where Shakespeare played his works at the time.
+Cope also organized Shakespeare's representation of Love's Labour's Lost with Lord Robert Cecil at Cecil House, in honor of the visit of Queen Anne of Denmark.